openstack-archive/swift-specs/specs/in_progress/at_rest_encryption.rst

 In order to allow for ranged GET requests, the cipher shall be used in counter (CTR) mode.

-The entire object shall be encrypted as a single byte stream.
-The IV will be randomly generated and stored in system metadata.
+The entire object body shall be encrypted as a single byte stream.
+The initialization vector (IV) used for encrypting the object body will be randomly generated and stored in system metadata.

 3.2.
 Why AES-256-CTR